10xBlitz/boilerplate/.github/ISSUE_TEMPLATE/create-update-delete-feature-request.md

 **What is the feature and what problem does it solve?**
 Provide a clear and concise summary of the feature you’d like to request.
 Focus on the why and the problem it addresses.
 > Example: This is the main dashboard where users land after logging in.
 It should display key activity and allow quick access to common actions like [X] and [Y].

-## User Flow
-**What does the user journey look like?**
-Describe the ideal path a user would take when interacting with this feature.
-Mention specific screens, interactions, or edge cases.
 > Example: The user clicks [X], is redirected to [Y], and sees [Z] with options to...

 ## Validation Criteria